 Dr. Zhu’s research focuses on business ethics, diversity, and person impressions, which includes empirical investigations of the psychological and sociological underpinnings of employee (un)ethical behaviours at work, causes and interventions of gender and race discrimination in organizations, and individual perceptions of artificial intelligence (AI) as well as the impact of AI on the workforce.
-To date, Dr. Zhu has published 15 peer-reviewed journal articles at premier, high-impact journals in the field of organizational behaviour, such as the Journal of Applied Psychology, and in psychology, such as Cognition and the Journal of Experimental Social Psychology.
+To date, Dr. Zhu has published 15 peer-reviewed journal articles at premier, high-impact journals in the field of organizational behaviour, such as the Journal of Applied Psychology and Organizational Behavior and Human Decision Processes (OBHDP), in psychology, such as Cognition and the Journal of Experimental Social Psychology.
 Moreover, Dr. Zhu has published his work in the Proceedings of the National Academy of Sciences, an outlet which acknowledges only the most important scientific endeavors.
 In addition to academic outlets, Dr. Zhu’s research has also been featured in, among others, the Washington Post, the New York Times, the Wall Street Journal, the Atlantic, and the Guardian.

-Dr. Zhu currently serves as an Associate Editor at Group & Organization Management and an Editorial Board Member of OBHDP and the Journal of Vocation Behavior and an ad-hoc reviewer for journals such as Organizational Behavior and Human Decision Processes, the Journal of Applied Psychology, and the Journal of Personality and Social Psychology.
+Dr. Zhu currently serves as an Associate Editor at Group & Organization Management and an Editorial Board Member of OBHDP and the Journal of Vocation Behaviour and an ad-hoc reviewer for journals such as Administrative Science Quarterly, Organization Science, the Journal of Applied Psychology, and the Journal of Personality and Social Psychology.

-2018 Certificate of Outstanding Contribution in Reviewing for the Journal of Vocational Behavior
+2018 Certificate of Outstanding Contribution in Reviewing for the Journal of Vocational Behaviour

 2015 Associates’ Achievement Award – Research, University of Manitoba